91-year-old Clovis woman loses $70,000 after scammer poses as son in need

-CLOVIS, California (KGPE) – A 91-year-old woman lost $70,000 in a scam targeting seniors across the country.
+CLOVIS, California (KSEE) – A 91-year-old woman lost $70,000 in a scam targeting seniors across the country.

 The scam happened in August when the woman named Eddeye received a phone call by someone claiming to be her son.
 He disguised his voice by telling her he was sick.